-- 16. Bulgaria has processes in place that are intended to ensure that the information to be exchanged is transmitted to the relevant jurisdictions in accordance with the timelines provided for in the relevant QCAAs and terms of reference.
-It has provided details in relation to these processes. - 17.
-Peer input was received from one jurisdiction in relation to the timeliness of exchanges.
-There are no concerns to be reported in respect of the timeliness of exchanges.
+15. Luxembourg has processes in place that are intended to ensure that the information to be exchanged is transmitted to the relevant jurisdictions in accordance with the timelines provided for in the relevant QCAAs and terms of reference.
+It has provided details in relation to these processes.

+16. Peer input was received from one jurisdiction in relation to the timeliness of exchanges.
+No concerns were reported in respect of the timeliness of exchanges..